2. MATERIAL ACCOUNTING POLICIES

 Derecognition

 An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included
+Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the Standalone Statement of Profit and loss when the asset is derecognized.

 2.4 Intangible assets

-Intangible assets acquired separately are stated at cost less accumulated amortization and accumulated impairment loss, if any.
-Intangible assets are amortized on straight line basis over the estimated useful life.
-Estimated useful life of the software is considered as 3 years.
-Amortization methods, useful lives and residual values are reviewed in each financial year / period end and changes, if any, are accounted for prospectively.
-An intangible asset is de-recognized on disposal, or when no future economic benefits are expected from use or disposal.
-Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset are recognized in the Standalone Statement of Profit and Loss.
+year / period end and changes, if any, are accounted for prospectively.
+An intangible asset is de-recognised on disposal, or when no future economic benefits are expected from use or disposal.
+Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset are recognised in the Standalone Statement of Profit and Loss.

 2.5 Impairment of non-financial assets

 At each reporting date, the Company assesses, whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
-An asset's recoverable amount is the higher of an asset's or cashgenerating unit's (CGU) fair value less costs of disposal and its value in use.
+An asset's recoverable amount is the higher of an asset's or cash¬ generating unit's (CGU) fair value less costs of disposal and its value in use.
 Recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or Company's of assets.
 When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount and the impairment loss, including impairment on inventories are recognized in the Standalone Statement of Profit and loss.

-I n assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.

 For assets excluding goodwill, an assessment is made at each reporting date to determine whether there is an indication that previously recognized impairment losses no longer exist or have decreased.
 If such indication exists, the Company estimates the asset's or CGU's recoverable amount.
 A previously recognized impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognized.
-The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior period.
-Such reversal is recognized in the Standalone Statement of Profit and loss.
+The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no

 2.6 Inventories

 a) Inventories (including traded goods) are valued at the lower of cost and net realizable value.
-Costs incurred in bringing
+Costs incurred in bringing each product to its present location and condition are accounted for as follows:

 • Raw materials: Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on first in, first out basis.